Skip to main content

 1. Download a Harness Docker Runner executable corresponding to your build farm's OS and architecture.

-2. (Optional) To use self-signed certificates, export CI_MOUNT_VOLUMES along with a comma-separated list of source paths and destination paths formatted as path/to/source:path/to/destination, for example:
+2. (Optional) To use self-signed certificates, export CI_MOUNT_VOLUMES along with a comma-separated list of source paths and destination paths formatted as path/to/source:path/to/destination:

 info